 Hook and loop has been around for decades, but that doesn't mean its various applications and designs aren't always expanding.
 Today, there are even hook and loop fasteners that will conduct electricity.
 This is managed by spray coating the hook and loop with liquid silver.
-Silver is used because it possesses the highest electrical conductivity of any element.
-It also has the highest thermal conductivity of any metal.
+Silver is used because it has the highest electrical conductivity and the highest thermal conductivity of any metal.

-Essentially, it can protect equipment or people from high-intensity electromagnetic fields (used in grounding straps).
+Essentially, it can help protect equipment or people from high-intensity electromagnetic fields, like being used in grounding straps.
 It can also prevent the escape of signals from secure facilities.
 This makes it especially useful in the military, government buildings, hospitals, and private or classified organizations.

 This product is also used in anti-static and clean room environments when working with electrical components to prevent static discharge.

 The resistivity of the silver impregnated electrically conductive hook and loop has a maximum of 1.8 ohms per square inch on the hook, and 1.4 ohms per square inch on the loop.
 The closure combines for 0.8 ohms through resistance and has a cycle life of around 5,000 closures.

 Because the conductive hook and loop is sprayed with the silver coating when it is manufactured, the price is actually dependent on the price of silver at that time.